PriyaranjanKS/FusionDevBlogs/_posts/2024-10-29-Copilot-PII-Detection.md

 ---
 layout: post
-title: PII Detection Copilot: Leveraging Microsoft Copilot and Azure OpenAI's Prompt Actions
+title: PII Detection Copilot powered with AI Prompt Action
-description: We will see the steps needed to create a Copilot that can detect patient's PII from the Dataverse table using Prompt Action
+description: We will see the steps needed to create a Copilot that can detect patient's PII from the Dataverse table using AI Prompt Action
 date: 2024-10-29 15:01:35 +0300
-image: '/images/FrontImage/04.png'
+image: '/images/FrontImage/11.png'
 tags: [copilot]
 ---